 - the Customer has failed to pay Fees that are due and payable to the Licensor; and / or

 - there is a Force Majeure Event.

-The Licensor must use its best endeavors to eliminate the risk of any suspension under clause 5.1(b), and to minimize the duration of any suspension under clause 5.1.
+The Licensor must use its best endeavours to eliminate the risk of any suspension under clause 5.1(b), and to minimise the duration of any suspension under clause 5.1.